AdaCore/gnatstudio/docs/users_guide/editing.rst

   Macros` menu, but it is often more convenient to use these through key bindings, which you can of course override.

-  First, tell GPS to should start recording the keys you are pressing via the :menuselection:`Tools --> Macros --> Start Keyboard Macro` menu.
+  First, tell GPS that it should start recording the keys you are pressing via the :menuselection:`Tools --> Macros --> Start Keyboard Macro` menu.
 As its name indicates, this only records keyboard events, not mouse events.
   GPS keeps recording the events until you select the :menuselection:`Tools